 Canberra Christian School provides a variety of opportunities for students to develop their musical ability.
 Kindergarten learn the bells and have weekly music lessons with their classroom teacher.
 The Year 1 & 2 students are introduced to the Irish Tin Whistle and learn to follow music.
 At the commencement of Year 3 and 4 students are given the opportunity to learn the Ukulele.
-As children then move into years 5 and 6 they are assessed as to their aptitude on various instruments.
+As children then move into years 5 and 6 they are introduced to music theory and practical guitar.

-The instruments available for tuition are: clarinet, flute, percussion, drums, piano, guitar, trombone and saxophone.
-Students in Year 5-6 receive group tuition with their chosen instrument and are taught to play ensemble arrangements.
-In addition to these regular programs, our school has introduced a choir and a very comprehensive dance program called ‘‘Every Chance to Dance’’.
+In addition to these regular programs, our school has a choir and a very comprehensive dance program called ‘‘Every Chance to Dance’’.